openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Replay Prevention

 The pre-authorized code flow is vulnerable to the replay of the pre-authorized code, because by design it is not bound to a certain device (as the authorization code flow does with PKCE).
-This means an attacker can replay at another device the pre-authorized code meant for a victime, e.g., the attacker can scan the QR code while it is displayed on the victim’s screen, and thereby getg access to the Credential.
+This means an attacker can replay at another device the pre-authorized code meant for a victim, e.g., the attacker can scan the QR code while it is displayed on the victim’s screen, and thereby get access to the Credential.
 Such replay attacks must be prevented using other means.
 The design facilitates the following options:

 * User PIN: the Credential Issuer might set up a PIN with the user (e.g. via text message or email), which needs to be presented in the Token Request.
 * Callback to device where the transaction originated: upon receiving the Token Request, the Credential Issuer asks the user to confirm the originating device (device that displayed the QR code) that the Credential Issuer may proceed with the Credential issuance process.
 While the Credential Issuer reaches out to the user on the other device to get confirmation, the Credential Issuer returns an `authorization_pending` error code to the Wallet (as described in (#token-response).
 The Wallet is required to call the token endpoint again to obtain the access token.
 If the user does not confirm, the Token Request is returned with the `access_denied` error code.
 This flow gives the user on the originating device more control over the issuance process.